dezhouc2/Machine-Learning-from-A-Z/Part 3 Classification/Decision Tree/notes.md

     - Regression Trees(numeric variable)

   * definition:
-    - split the dataset into several chunk by the value until getting the maximum(leaf).
+    - split the dataset into several chunk by the value to find the optimal splits

     - each of the leaves represent the final decision